 For example, on the downstroke for a 1/4 of a second, your power could be 600 watts, and the next 1/4 second on the upstroke could be 100 watts.
 That would be reported as 350 watts at 120rpm.

-The 1/4 second measurements on their own don’t provide valuable data, but when we average the readings the results give the rider something meaningful to work with.
+The 1/4-second measurements don’t provide valuable data, but when we average the readings, the results give the rider something meaningful to work with.

 Cycling Power Meters FAQ